scriptnull/vishnubharathi.codes/source/_posts/learning-to-sort.md

 We just create a min-heap and extract the minimum element each time and append it to a list.
 While this approach involves allocating space, there is a way to achieve this in-memory if the input is an array.

-#### Intution
+#### Intuition
 Construct a max-heap and pick the largest element using it, one at a time to fill it at the end of the sorted list.

 #### Time complexity
 I recommend watching the [MIT 6.006 Heaps and Heap sort](https://www.youtube.com/watch?v=B7hVxCmfPtM) lecture for deriving the time complexity.
-It seems like building a heap from scratch is O(n) and extracting a min/max element seems to be O(log n), since we extract the min/max n times, the time complexity would be __O(n log n)__
+It seems like building a heap from scratch is O(n) and extracting a min/max element seems to be O(log n) since we extract the min/max n times, the time complexity would be __O(n log n)__

 #### Space complexity
-A naive implementation of constructing a priority queue from scrach (like with standard library code or any other libarary) might lead to O(n).
+A naive implementation of constructing a priority queue from scratch (like with standard library code or any other library) might lead to O(n).

 But we will be using a binary heap (just represented in-place in the given array), there is no extra space allocated.
 So the space complexity would be __O(1)__.